10 Best Spanish Swear Words

 As a travel blogger, I’ve traveled to over 120 countries on all seven continents and I’ve lived in five different cities — but the country I know best is still Spain.
 I lived in Spain for over 7 years, during which I got to know its people and language really well.

-As an adventure travel blogger that has lived in Spain for over five years now, I’ve come to love their colorful language and chances are Spanish swear words are one of the first things visitors will pick up.
-The Spaniards have an alarmingly rich vocabulary of swear words and vulgarities – ranging from one-word cusses to full-sentence chants like ‘me cago en todo lo que se menea!‘.
-When speaking to a typical Spanish man, it’s almost strange not to hear a full sentence with anything erm… crude.
+The Spaniards have an alarmingly rich vocabulary of swear words and vulgarities: ranging from one-word cusses to full-sentence chants like “me cago en todo lo que se menea!”
+(I shit on everything that moves!).
+For those living in Spain, it’s almost strange to talk to a local and not hear a full sentence with anything erm… crude.

 In comparison, the Latin Americans tend to be a tad bit more gentle in their language.
 But before you start stringing sentences with a long list of cusses, bear in mind that without the correct usage, you might just end up offending the more refined ones, or end up with a bunch of giggling audience.

 Let me sum up the top swear words most frequently used in Spain.
 Without them, life wouldn’t be this colorful or should i say- de puta madre!

 1. Joder! (hho-DErr)